unarsezer/Football-Analytics/xG-Lollipop/code.md

 # How to make xG Lollipop Chart with GGPLOT2
-There are 2 parts of the code that you have to manually change according to the match.
-These are team logos and colors.
+There are 3 parts of the code that you have to manually change according to the match.
+These are match id, team logos and colors.
 ## Packages & Functions
 ```r
 library(tidyverse)